Import from Amazon Kindle

 Kindle Device (My Clippings)

 Every highlight you take on a Kindle device is added to a file called My Clippings.txt saved on the Kindle device.
-You can extract this My Clippings file by plugging it into your computer using USB.
+You can extract this My Clippings file by plugging it into your computer using a USB cable.
 Then you can email or upload it to Readwise and all those highlights will be imported into your Readwise account.

 You can find more detailed instructions about this import in the section below: How do I import My Clippings.txt to Readwise?